vmware-archive/chaperone/docs/env.md

 on an external ip that is accessible by the CDS server.

 ##Internal Deployment
-In some cases, such as in One Cloud vPods or on customer premises, the Chaperone Deployment Server needs to exist within the context of vCenter server, i.e. a VM deployed into an on-premises management vCenter instance.
+In some cases, such as in cloud 'pods' or on production premises, the Chaperone Deployment Server needs to exist within the context of the infrastructure management server (e.g., vCenter server).
+In such cases, CDS can be a VM deployed into an on-premises management instance.
 That scenario would look similar to the following

 ![](CDSIntDeployment.png)